Zonisamide: Parkinson's disease

 It has been approved for the treatment of the motor symptoms of Parkinson's disease (PD), as an adjunct to levodopa, in a few countries such as Japan.
 In Japan, zonisamide has been used as an adjunct to levodopa treatment since 2009.
 In addition, there is clinical evidence that zonisamide in combination with levodopa control of motor symptoms of PD but evidence for the treatment of the non motor symptoms of PD lacking.

+Migraine

+Zonisamide is sometimes used off label as a treatment for migraine headaches.
+Several small studies have suggested that it is effective and may work similarly to topiramate.